 Imaging was performed at the National Laboratory for MRI (UNAM) using a Bruker Pharmascan 70/16 US 7.0 T magnet and a circularly polarized rat head coil, coupled to a workstation running Paravision 6.0.1.
-The procedure was performed at room temperature $(21 \pm 1^{\circ}C)$.
-The parameters for the scans were optimized for gray- and white-matter contrast (Fast Low Angle Shot [FLASH] imaging with three-dimensional [3D] acquisition).
-The resolution was 85 μm per side (repetition time [TR]/echo time [TE]/flip angle = 30 ms/8.6 ms/20 degrees).
-The acquisition time per animal was 1 h.
-Volumes were linearly normalized to a custom-made. unbiased, rat brain atlas.
-Said atlas was built by interactively registering all image volumes using a non-linear transform, 39 using the Wazholm Space atlas of the Sprague Dawley rat brain40 as a starting point.
+The procedure was carried out at room temperature (21±1 °C).
+The parameters for the scans were optimized for grayand white-matter contrast (FLASH image with 3D acquisition).
+The resolution was 85 μm per side (TR/TE/flip angle=30 ms/8.6 ms/20°).
+The acquisition time per animal was one hour.
+Volumes were linearly normalized to a custom-made, unbiased, rat brain atlas.
+Said atlas was built by interactively registering all image volumes using a non-linear transform39, using the WHD atlas40 as a starting point.
 The total volume of each hippocampus was calculated by manually selecting the areas of interest, using as a reference an atlas of the rat brain35 and the ITK-SNAP software version 3.6.0.41 Similarly, areas corresponding to damage (hypointense voxels) were selected, and the total volumes of hippocampal injury were obtained.
-Brains that showed image alterations under control conditions were discarded.
+Brains that 1.
+0, showed image alterations under control conditions were discarded.